V.League 1: Match-fixing

-In recent years, the phenomenon of "asking for points and giving points" has become a headache for organizers, as the tournament is believed to have emerged as some alliances between football teams.
-The situation of "accumulating points" to win or stay in the league often occurs in V.League, in which the formula of "3 away – 3 return" has become popular for teams in an alliance to maximize points for each other.
-In addition to accumulating points, teams in the alliance also put their efforts to hinder the opponents of the winning candidate belonging to their alliance.
+In recent years, the phenomenon of "asking for points and giving points" and "accumulating points" to win or stay in the league had occurred.
+The formula of "3 away – 3 return" has become popular for teams in an alliance to maximize points for each other.
 Many matches have taken place with abnormal manifestations that have caused anger for fans because of the spirit of competition that is considered to be weak, not giving their all.
 The tournament organizer has also repeatedly issued sanctions, such as subtracting points from football teams in matches that are not active, but the situation of "giving points" still continues.

 The People's Police newspaper noted that the problem of match-fixing is also related to the issue of "one owner, multiple teams".
-In 2017, the public raised many doubts when Hanoi FC, who were full of hope to win the championship, unexpectedly drew 4-4 with Than Quảng Ninh in a match that the capital team had led by 2 goals.
-It is worth noting that this score was just enough for Quảng Nam to win the championship for the first time.
-Statistics from the 2019 season show that Ho Chi Minh City only won 23% of points from Đà Nẵng, Sài Gòn, Quảng Nam and Quảng Ninh, while Hà Nội received 13 out of 15 maximum points before these teams.
-In the 2017 season, FLC Thanh Hóa lost 22 points to the "brotherhood" group while Quảng Nam lost 9 points.
+In 2017, the public raised many doubts when Hanoi, who were full of hope to win the championship, unexpectedly drew 4-4 with Than Quang Ninh in a match that the capital team had led by 2 goals.
+It is worth noting that this score was just enough for Quang Nam to win the championship for the first time.
+Statistics from the 2019 season show that Ho Chi Minh City only won 23% of points from SHB Da Nang, Saigon, Quang Nam and Quang Ninh, while Hanoi received 13 out of 15 maximum points before these teams.
+In the 2017 season, FLC Thanh Hóa lost 22 points to the "brotherhood" group while Quang Nam lost 9 points.

 To monitor and control suspicious matches, VPF has previously partnered with Sportradar, a football betting control company, and then Genius Sports (headquartered in Singapore and with a global network) since the 2019 season.
 In a statement in the 2022 season, VPF had to ask the teams to play their best, not to give points to each other.